Which city is cheaper, Houston or New Orleans?

 Trying to figure out where to travel next?
 This travel comparison between New Orleans and Houston can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

-Houston is a sprawling, southern, and one-of-a-kind city.
+Houston is a southern, one-of-a-kind, and diverse city.
 It's an amazing and huge city with tons of activities and things to do.
 Other reasons to visit include nightlife, live music, and food.

 Let's take a look at the differences and similarities between Houston and New Orleans.
 Then, you can decide for yourself which place is better for your next trip.